Julia Trotzki

 Use Local and Seasonal Products

 One of the easiest ways to promote sustainability in your bar is to use local and seasonal ingredients.
-Visit farmers' markets and local vendors to source fresh ingredients.
-This reduces transportation efforts and supports the local economy.
-A fresh raspberry syrup in summer or a spicy apple cocktail in autumn are not only environmentally friendly but also outstanding in taste.
+Visit farmers' markets and local suppliers to source fresh ingredients.
+This reduces transportation costs and supports the local economy.
+A fresh raspberry syrup in the summer or a spicy apple cocktail in the fall are not only environmentally friendly but also outstanding in taste.

 Prefer Organic Products

-Organic-certified ingredients are free from synthetic pesticides and fertilizers.
+Organic certified ingredients are free from synthetic pesticides and fertilizers.
 They are better for the environment and often also for the taste of your drinks.
-Try organic lemons for your cocktails – you'll taste the difference!
+Try organic lemons for your cocktails – you will taste the difference!

 Fair Trade Spirits

-When purchasing spirits, look for Fair Trade certifications.
-These guarantee fair working conditions and environmentally friendly cultivation methods.
-A fair-trade rum or a gin from sustainable cultivation is not only ethically sound but also of high quality.
+When purchasing spirits, look for fair trade certifications.
+These guarantee fair working conditions and environmentally friendly farming methods.
+A fair-trade rum or a gin from sustainable cultivation is not only ethically justifiable but also of high quality.

 Reduction of Plastic Waste

 Replace plastic straws with reusable drinking straws made of metal, glass, or bamboo.
-They look stylish, are durable, and easy to clean.
+They look stylish and are durable as well as easy to clean.
 Reusable stirrers and cloth napkins also contribute to waste reduction.

 Buy ingredients in larger quantities to reduce packaging waste.
-Many suppliers offer bulk packaging that requires less packaging per unit.
+Many suppliers offer bulk options that require less packaging per unit.
 Store the ingredients in pretty jars or stainless steel containers to keep your bar tidy and environmentally friendly.

-Use natural decorations like fresh fruits, herbs, or edible flowers.
+Use natural decorations such as fresh fruit, herbs, or edible flowers.
 A slice of orange or a sprig of rosemary are not only visually appealing but also environmentally friendly and compostable.

 Energy Efficiency